-Sedgwick, a Federalist, was the representative for Massachusetts's 1st congressional district from 1799 to 1801.
+Sedgwick was the representative for Massachusetts’s 1st congressional district and was a Federalist.
+He served from 1799 to 1801.

 From Jan 1797 to Mar 1799, Sedgwick missed 46 of 222 roll call votes, which is 20.7%.
 This is on par with the median of 20.3% among the lifetime records of senators serving in Mar 1799.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.